-Wireless headphones are an option for those who don't want to be tethered to the source.
-They're a good choice for home theater, a home stereo system or even for video games where you wouldn't want a cord to get in the way of your game-controlling hand.
-Another application is for workouts, where a dangling wire from headphones might get snagged while exercising.
+Wireless headphones are ideal for home theater, a home stereo system or even video games when you don't want a cord to get in the way.
+They're also popular for workouts, where a dangling headphone wire could get snagged during exercise.

 However, sound quality can be an issue with wireless headphones.
 The very best models can sound every bit as good as their wired headphone equivalents, but still suffer from interference and hiss under certain circumstances.
 For use with mobile devices, including cell phones, MP3 players, tablets and the like, wireless headphones use Bluetooth technology.

 The best Bluetooth headphones can sound great in their own right, and this can be easily verified by using them corded -- an available option on some of the best models.
 Yet Bluetooth technology has a limited dynamic range, which can affect sound quality.
 Some Bluetooth headphones and some newer mobile devices use aptX technology to make things sound a bit better.
 Reviews indicate that mobile devices and Bluetooth headphones that support aptX, such as our Best Reviewed Harman Kardon BT, do benefit.

 In general, however, the best-sounding wireless headphones are designed for home theater or gaming use.
 They tend to be bulky and aren't ideal for those on the go, but their comfort level is often high since they're meant for extended use such as movies, games and listening to music.